alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 <h2 id="theory">More about the paradigm and its motivation</h2>

-Moving from SQL to a relational algebra is one of the changes underlying the **Relations as First-Class Citizen** paradigm, but it is not the only one and maybe not the most important (?).
+Moving from SQL to a relational algebra is one of the changes underlying the **Relations as First-Class Citizen** paradigm for software/database interoperability, but it is not the only one and maybe not the most important (?).
 The following subsections detail the paradigm further and provides motivations and theoretical arguments.
+They address the three following
+questions:

+* [Why relational algebra](#why-relational-algebra) is a better choice than relational calculus for developing software?
+* [What type system](#what-type-system) do we want to expose to software developers?
+SQL's one or the host language's?
+* [Why _relations_](#why-not-classes-and-objects) instead of traditional _classes and objects_ for structural concepts?

-### From Relational Calculus (SQL) to Relational Algebra
+<h3 id="why-relational-algebra">From Relational Calculus (SQL) to Relational Algebra</h3>

 In my opinion, the fact that SQL is used daily by software developers is the result of an historical mistake, or a misfortune at least.
 Indeed, SQL has